interlock-network/bouncer/docs/README.md

 ### Is Bouncer in beta?

-It's actually in alpha.
-That means it is not feature complete and still buggy.
-The main challenge now is a relatively high number of false positives -- safe sites incorrectly categorized as unsafe.
+Yes!
+We are actively fixing bugs and making incremental improvements in existing features.
+But we are not currently adding new features.

 ### How much does Bouncer cost?

 While in testing, Bouncer is free to use in exchange for an occasional Interlock partnership post.
-In the future, Bouncer will be powered by $ILOCK, Interlock's token launching later this year.
+In the future, Bouncer will be powered by $ILOCK, Interlock's token launching early 2023.

 ### Where can I see the source code?